If you’re a StepChange Debt Charity client and find yourself in receipt...

 I still can’t make up my mind!

-If you’re looking for a debt solution it’s vital that you take advice from experts – in the case of bankruptcy most judges won’t even grant bankruptcy unless you’ve taken good advice from a recognised source.
+If you’re looking for a debt solution it’s vital that you take advice from experts – in the case of bankruptcy you’ll be much better prepared for the process if you’ve spoken to an advisor beforehand.

-Your first port of call is to put together a personal action plan online using our free debt advice tool Debt Remedy.
+There are a range of debt solutions available, included IVAs and bankrutpcy.
+The important thing is to find the right solution for you.
+The first step is to put together a personal action plan online using our free debt advice tool Debt Remedy.

 Whatever solution is best for you, we’ll provide the best debt help available.